ajkena/Typing-Speed-Game/README.md

 - Fetches random words from an API.
 - Adjustable difficulty levels: easy, medium, and hard.
 - Score increases for each correct word typed.
 - Game over screen with the final score and the option to play again.
+[Live Demo](https://ajkena.github.io/Typing-Speed-Game/)